Make Homemade Yogurt

 Making homemade yogurt in a crockpot

-Learning how to make homemade yogurt is not only fun, it can also be a great kitchen science experiment.
-With just milk, plain yogurt, and warmth, kids can watch how live bacteria transform milk into a thick, tangy food.
+Learning how to make homemade yogurt is not only fun, it can also be a great food science experiment.
+With just milk, plain yogurt, and warmth, kids can observe how live bacteria transform milk into a thick, tangy food.

 This activity is part of our Food Science Experiments for Kids collection where you can explore kitchen chemistry, growing experiments, and edible science projects.